-Napa DUI Attorney
+Napa DUI Lawyer

 Our Napa DUI lawyer at the Law Office of Douglas Pharr can provide you with representation that will ensure that your rights are protected and you suffer no further harm.
 We have more than 20 years of experience defending the criminally accused in Napa, CA.

-Being arrested is generally a frustrating and stressful experience, and depending on the circumstances you may feel the need to calmly explain to the officers what happened, or you may want to become belligerent and argue with them.
+Being arrested is a frustrating and stressful experience, and depending on the circumstances you may feel the need to calmly explain to the officers what happened, or you may want to become belligerent and argue with them.
 Generally speaking, neither of these will get you the outcome you are looking for.

-- Be polite, cooperative, and courteous to all officers on the scene.
+- Remain Calm - Be polite, cooperative, and courteous to all officers on the scene.
 If you wish to decline the breathalyzer test, field sobriety test, or any other tests, you may do so, but be respectful as you do so.
 The officers may be looking for a reason to arrest you, and being aggressive or argumentative is not helpful.

-- Do not forget what you have heard on television dozens of times: what you say can and will be used against you.
+- Remember Your Miranda Rights - Do not forget what you have heard on television dozens of times: what you say can and will be used against you.
 Do not offer up information that could get you into trouble.

-- Be observant of your surroundings.
-If the officers may be acting in violation of your rights, take note.
+- Be observant of your surroundings - If the officers may be acting in violation of your rights, take note.
 This is information that may be useful to you later.

 DUI Chemical Testing - Breath and Blood Tests